reald/anytone-flash-tools/at-d878uv_memory.md

 ## Zone B Channel (0x02500300)

 In this memory block the channel B for each zone is stored.
-The position is calculated by position = 0x0250300 + 2 * [zonenumber]
+The position is calculated by position = 0x0250300 + 2 * [zonenumber], max 250 Zones.

 ```
 57 | 02500300 | 10 | 01000100 09000000 00000b00 0a000a00 | 8f 06 || .... .... .... .... || ................ ||